This example builds a machine learning model to develop an electronic nose for detecting alcohols.

 5. Model selection

-The objective of model selection is to find the network architecture with the best generalization properties, that is, that which minimizes the error on the selected instances of the data set.
+The objective of model selection is to find the network architecture with the best generalization properties, which minimizes the error on the selected instances of the data set.

-Order selection algorithms train several network architectures with a different number of neurons and select that with the smallest selection error.
+Order selection algorithms train several network architectures with different numbers of neurons and select the one with the smallest selection error.

 6. Testing analysis